ryano0oceros/projectrefuge-dietproblemrev11/README.md

 1. Ensure you have Python and the PuLP library installed.
 You can install PuLP using pip:
    ```
-   pip install pulp
+   pip3 install pulp
    ```

 2. Run the `diet_problem.py` script:
    ```
-   python diet_problem.py
+   python3 diet_problem.py
    ```

-The script will output the solution with serving sizes and the minimum cost to satisfy the nutritional
+The script will output the solution with serving sizes and the minimum cost.